Charlie had been missing for two days.

 The dogs barked and growled as they tried to press inward but they couldn’t reach her under the thick branches.
-They were too big.
-Jaws snatched and drooled, and low growls emanated from their throats.
+Their jaws snatched and drooled, and low growls emanated from their throats.

 Smudge let out a deep, rumbling yowl.

-“So it is a kitty,” the man said.
+“So, it is a kitty,” the man said.
 He went to the back of the van and grabbed an empty cage.
 “Step back,” the man said, but the dogs pressed forward.
-“Back!” he shouted and smacked one of the dogs who reeled backward with a whimper.
+“Back!” he shouted and hit one of the dogs causing him to reel backward with a whimper.
 The other dog backed up, not wanting to receive a similar smack.
 The man put the dogs in the back of the van and walked over to the bush.
 He dropped to the ground until he was eye level, lying on the sidewalk, and stared in at her.
 “Here, kitty kitty,” he said and crawled closer.

 Smudge batted at the man, claws flexed and ready.
-She could smell the stink of his sweat and the cigarettes on his breath.
+She could smell his sweat and the cigarettes on his breath.
 The warmth of his breathing filled the space and stank.

 She batted at him again, and he grabbed her outstretched paw and pulled her toward him.